 Causes of Boils and Carbuncles

-Recurrent boils are commonly due to gastrointestinal bacteria which enter the blood stream and prompt a skin infection.
+Recurrent boils are commonly caused by gastrointestinal bacteria which prompt a skin infection.
 They can also be caused by consuming too much sugar, either refined or even from fruit.
-Most small boils that are less than half an inch can be treated at home, but boils that are larger than that and that don't heal with home remedies require immediate medical care.
+Open boils and carbuncles are contagious, therefore, can also be contracted from others.
+Most small boils that are less than half an inch can be treated at home, but boils that are larger than that and that don't heal with home remedies and require immediate medical care.
 Boils and carbuncles that are around sensitive areas (for example face, armpits, groin and breasts) should never be squeezed.
 If you see red lines radiating from the boil or it is accompanied by fever, chills, or swelling in other parts of your body, you should consult with your health provider right away.
 If you have diabetes, you should always consult with your doctor as soon as any kind of boil or carbuncle appears.

 Boils and Carbuncles Home Remedy Using Tea Tree Oil